Woodworking School in Dandridge, Tennessee.

 You'll benefit by taking any of our woodworking classes.
 Here's why:

-Great instruction — Lonnie is both a master woodworker and a master teacher.
+Great instruction — Lonnie is a master woodworker and a master teacher as well as a published author, known for his many woodworking books and articles.
 Lonnie has been woodworking for nearly thirty-five years and teaching for over twenty.
 In other words, Lonnie has a background of woodworking skills to teach from.
-He's not a magazine editor or tool salesman that works wood occasionally and teaches a few days each year; he has made woodworking and teaching woodworking his full-time passion (take a look at Lonnie's work).
+He's not a simply a magazine editor or tool salesman that works wood occasionally and teaches a few days each year; he has made woodworking and teaching woodworking his full-time passion (take a look at Lonnie's work).

 "I learned more in one week than I have learned in 30 years of attempting to teach myself.
 Having a master craftsman offering woodworking hints and tips makes a huge difference."--Ed W., SC

 Small class sizes — We're not the largest woodworking school in the U.S.--and that is a big advantage for you!
 (Remember those huge, impersonal college classes that met in an auditorium?)
-Instead, we accept only nine people in each of our woodworking and carving classes to ensure that you'll receive plenty of personalized attention and instruction.
+Instead, we accept only eight people in our Woodworking Essentials Classes to ensure that you'll receive plenty of personalized attention and instruction.
 In fact, many of our advanced woodworking courses, such as our block front chest, are limited to just six people.

 When you take a class with Lonnie you'll receive lots of personal attention and instruction.
 You won't get lost in a large crowd and you won't have to "take a number" to get the help that you need (and let's face it, isn't that why you're taking a woodworking class—to receive instruction?).
 Whether it's carving a claw-and-ball foot, sawing a dovetail, creating decorative inlay, or sharpening a plane, Lonnie will demonstrate it personally to you at your bench.
 As a result of our small furniture making classes, you'll learn more skills and have a more enjoyable experience.